 - Rigid inspection thresholds designed for single SKU lines required recalibration whenever introducing new SKUs.

-The customer needed precise, real-time shape measurement and surface damage detection - all while integrating seamlessly with established manufacturing execution software and gaining capability to work with multiple SKUs on single conveyor lanes seamlessly.
+The customer needed precise, real-time shape measurement and surface damage detection - all while fitting smoothly into established manufacturing execution software and supporting multiple SKUs on single conveyor lanes.

 Our approach

-The solution combined a comprehensive edge-based approach with 3D sensors for dimensional verification and RGB cameras for surface inspection.
+The solution combined a full edge-based approach with 3D sensors for dimensional verification and RGB cameras for surface inspection.

 Real-time scanning